CompuTec/processforce-docs/current/user-guide/routings/resources.md

   ![Resource Calendar Working Hours](./media/resources/resource-calendar-working-hours.webp)
 - The Exceptions tab is used to mark additional capacity of Resources for a specified date and time.

+- The Exceptions tab is used to mark additional capacity of Resources for a specified date and time.

   ![Exceptions](./media/resources/resource-calendar-exceptions.webp)

 - In the Holidays tab you can define days on which resource is not available.

   ![Holidays](./media/resources/resource-calendar-holidays.webp)